Mardssss/AreaRegen/README.md

 ### `delay`: The time in ticks before the task starts.
 ### `regions`: A list of WorldGuard regions where the regeneration should be active.

-## License

-The AreaRegen plugin is released under the [MIT License](https://github.com/Mardssss/AreaRegen/blob/master/LICENSE).

 ## Support

-If you need help with the AreaRegen plugin, please open an issue [![GitHub Issues](https://img.shields.io/github/issues/Mardssss/AreaRegen.svg)](https://github.com/Mardssss/AreaRegen/issues).
+If you find any bug in the AreaRegen plugin, please open an issue [![GitHub Issues](https://img.shields.io/github/issues/Mardssss/AreaRegen.svg)](https://github.com/Mardssss/AreaRegen/issues).

-## Customization

-If you need a custom plugin or want to customize this plugin to fit your specific needs, please contact me on Discord at `mard2364`.
-I'd be happy to help you with your project and provide a quote for the work.